Table of contents

 Reading more about career paths can be helpful to understand them, but one of the best ways to know if a career is right for you is to actually try it out.
 Forage job simulations are a free and low-pressure way to dive into different roles and get real-world experience working at a top company.

 For example, let’s say you want to try out software engineering.
 You could try out security engineering and work as a governance analyst in Goldman Sachs’ Software Engineering program.
-Or, maybe you’re suited for a career in marketing.
-You could try out digital marketing to help promote a new product in lululemon’s Omnichannel Marketing program.
+Or, maybe you’re suited for a career in design.
+You could try out UX design by designing a new product for a banking client with BCG’s Strategic & Experience Design.

 4. Don’t Do It Alone